DE REWAL CHEMICAL CO.

 What Has Been Done to Clean Up the Site?

 The treatment system for the on-site residential well was installed in 1991.
 After a number of years, the residence became vacant and the well was properly abandoned.
 A cultural resources mitigation action in November and December 1996 resulted in the recovery of more than 3,000 Native American artifacts, many dating back more than 1,000 years.
 EPA worked cooperatively with Kingwood Township and transferred all of the artifacts to the locality.

 Soil cleanup started in July 1997 and finished in July 1998.
-About 60,000 tons of contaminated soil were dug up and disposed of off site.
+About 60,000 tons of contaminated soil were excavated and disposed of off site.
 Restoration activities have also been completed.
 The State obtained a conservation easement dated January 31, 2002, which incorporated portions of the site into the Delaware River Greenway.
 In addition, the State purchased a portion of the site in November 2002.
 Construction of the system to address contaminated shallow groundwater started in July 2003 and finished in September 2003.

-EPA has conducted three five-year reviews at the site.
+EPA has conducted four five-year reviews at the site.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-The most recent review, in 2012, concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment.
+The most recent review, in 2017, concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment.